vibhuagrawal14/blog/_posts/2021-08-04-geospatial-nearest-neighbor-search.md

 Once the tree has been constructed, searching and range queries are quite simple to execute.
 For either type of query, we traverse the tree from the root until we reach the leaf node that would contain the query point.
 Then:

+- **For k-nearest neighbor search:**
-1. For k-nearest neighbor search, all points in the leaf node's search space become the candidate points for k-nearest neighbors and each point's distance from the query point is calculated.
+    1. All points in the leaf node's search space become the candidate points for k-nearest neighbors and each point's distance from the query point is calculated.
-If the maximum distance $$m$$ amongst the $$min(num(candidate\_points), k)$$ nearest candidate points exceeds the distance from the query point to the boundary of any neighboring subspaces (or, if a hypersphere of radius $$m$$ centered at the query point intersects with any hyperplane), then the neighboring subspace's points are also added to the candidate points set.
+    2. If the maximum distance $$m$$ amongst the $$min(num(candidate\_points), k)$$ nearest candidate points exceeds the distance from the query point to the boundary of any neighboring subspaces (or, if a hypersphere of radius $$m$$ centered at the query point intersects with any hyperplane), then the neighboring subspace's points are also added to the candidate points set.
-This is repeated until we have at least $$k$$ candidate points and the distance to the k-th farthest candidate point is lesser than the distance to the nearest neighboring subspace.
+    3. This is repeated until we have at least $$k$$ candidate points and the distance to the k-th farthest candidate point is lesser than the distance to the nearest neighboring subspace.
 Finally, the k-nearest candidate points are selected as the result.

-2. For range queries within a radius $$r$$ about a query point, all points in this search space are added to the candidate points set.
-Points from all neighboring subspaces which are at a distance less than $$r$$ from the query point are also added to the candidate points set.
-Finally, all points that are at a distance less than $$r$$ from the query point are selected as the result.
+- **For range queries within a radius $$r$$ about a query point:**
+    1. All points in this search space are added to the candidate points set, and points from all neighboring subspaces which are at a distance less than $$r$$ from the query point are also added to the candidate points set.
+    2. All points that are at a distance less than $$r$$ from the query point are selected as the result.

 The tree construction has a time complexity of $$O(N\log(N))$$, and the kNN and range queries have a time complexity of $$O(\log(N))$$ and $$O\left(D. n ^ {1 - \frac{1}{D}}\right)$$ respectively, where $$D$$ is the dimension of the data, which in our case is 2.

 As k-d trees can split the space only along the axes, they only work with [Minkowski distances](https://en.wikipedia.org/wiki/Minkowski_distance) such as Manhattan distance (L1 norm) and Euclidean distance (L2 Norm). **Unfortunately for us, the Haversine distance metric is not a Minkowski distance.** We now build upon the basic concepts of the k-d tree, and look at a data structure that does not depend on the explicit coordinates of each point, but only on the distance metric.

+&nbsp;

-<h4 style="margin-block-end:0.33em">The Ball Tree </h4>
+<h3 style="margin-block-end:0.33em">The Ball Tree </h3>

 A ball tree is similar to a k-d tree in that it too is a space partitioning tree data structure, but instead of using hyperplanes to partition the data it uses hyperspheres (or "balls"; a hypersphere in 2-dimensions is a circle, and a hypersphere in 3-dimensions is a sphere or a ball).
 A ball tree works with any metric that respects the triangle inequality: